 Inflammatory conditions of the skin can be difficult to eliminate, particularly if they flare up without warning.
 Research has proven that regular application of borage oil to eczema, psoriasis and rosacea-affected areas can have a rapid and soothing effect.

 One of the most important uses of borage oil is for people who may have had a bit too much to drink.
 Borage oil can improve metabolism, speed up the detoxification of the body, coat the stomach, and boost energy levels, helping overcome even the worst hangovers.

 Side Effects of Borage Oil

-- Gastrointestinal Issues – When consumed, even in small amounts, this oil can cause gastrointestinal distress, such as nausea, bloating, cramping, vomiting and diarrhea.
-This is not common, but if it occurs, discontinue use of this oil immediately.
+- Gastrointestinal Issues: When consumed, even in small amounts, this oil can cause gastrointestinal distress, such as nausea, bloating, cramping, vomiting, and diarrhea.
+This is not common, but if it occurs, discontinue the use of this oil immediately.

-- Seizures – There have been reports of concentrated GLA causing seizures, so if you suffer from a seizure-related condition, such as epilepsy, use of this oil can be dangerous and should be avoided.
+- Seizures: There have been reports of concentrated GLA causing seizures, so if you suffer from a seizure-related condition, such as epilepsy, the use of this oil can be dangerous and should be avoided.

 - Pregnancy: Although research in this area is somewhat limited, the general opinion says that the menstrual effects of this oil could stimulate premature labor, so this is a particularly risky oil for women in their first two trimesters, as it can increase your risk of miscarriage and pose a threat to the fetus.